-- The Grand Court is required to value the actual shareholding that a shareholder has to sell.
-This means that where a shareholder holds a minority interest, the shares should be valued as such, if necessary by applying a minority discount, where appropriate. - The valuation method or methods to be applied in any given case is a fact sensitive issue.
-Typically, the Grand Court will hear expert evidence on the values evidenced by the traded share price (for listed companies), the merger process and consideration, a discounted cash flow (DCF) calculation and market comparables.
+- a The Grand Court is required to value the actual shareholding that a shareholder has to sell.
+This means that where a shareholder holds a minority interest, the shares should be valued as such. - The valuation method or methods to be applied in any given case is a fact sensitive issue.
+Typically, the Grand Court will hear expert evidence on the values evidenced by the traded share price (for listed companies), the merger consideration itself, a discounted cash flow (DCF) calculation and market comparables.
 Where more than one methodology is adopted, the Grand Court will give particular weightings to the different methodologies as appropriate in the circumstances.
-The fair value amount must not be impacted by the limitations and flaws of particular valuation methodologies, rather 'fairly balancing, where appropriate, the competing, reasonably reliable alternative approaches to valuation relied on by the parties' (in Trina Solar Limited).
-The Grand Court may choose to place exclusive weight on one valuation methodology only (FGL Holdings) where appropriate, even if the experts suggest a blended approach, or using another methodology entirely. - If a company's shares are listed on a major stock exchange, this does not mean that a valuation methodology based upon its publicly traded prices will be followed automatically, although in FGL Holdings the Grand Court has recently accepted the efficient market hypothesis, meaning that the market price of a liquid stock with no material non-public information will often be a good indicator of fair value.
-To determine fair value, the Grand Court must assess the true monetary worth of the dissenters' shares taking into consideration all relevant circumstances and facts, including information that may not have been available to the market. - d The Grand Court will also look closely at the transaction process that resulted in the merger consideration being agreed, including the role played by the special committee
+The fair value amount must not be impacted by the limitations and flaws of particular valuation methodologies, rather 'fairly balancing, where appropriate, the competing, reasonably reliable alternative approaches to valuation relied on by the parties' (in Trina Solar Limited). - c If a company's shares are listed on a major stock exchange, this does not mean that a valuation methodology based upon its publicly traded prices will be followed automatically.
+To determine fair value, the Grand Court must assess the true monetary worth of the dissenters' shares taking into consideration all relevant circumstances and facts, including information that may not have been available to the market. - d The Grand Court will also look closely at the transaction process that resulted in the merger consideration being agreed including the role played by the special committee (if any), the preparation of the management projections and whether other parties were given the opportunity to make a competing bid (and if not, whether this matters). - Despite the dissenters typically pushing hard for sole reliance on a DCF calculation, in most cases, the Grand Court has recognised the benefits of a market approach to valuation and has tended to use a DCF valuation as a cross check only. - The date for determining fair value is the date on which the shareholders approved the transaction: this is the date on which the offer could be accepted.
+Importantly, the Grand Court concluded that dissenting shareholders could not take advantage of the cost savings going forward as a result of the merger.
+The Grand Court's view was that dissenting shareholders should not benefit from any enhancement in the value of their shareholding attributable directly to the transaction from which they have dissented.